+Complex Partial Seizures

-Complex partial seizures for adult patients and children 10 years of age or older:
+For adults and children 10 years of age or older.

+Monotherapy (Initial Therapy)

-Monotherapy (Initial Therapy): Trend XR has not been systematically studied as initial therapy.
+Divalproex sodium Sprinkle Capsules has not been systematically studied as initial therapy.
 Patients should initiate therapy at 10 to 15 mg/kg/day.
 The dosage should be increased by 5 to 10 mg/kg/week to achieve optimal clinical response.
 Ordinarily, optimal clinical response is achieved at daily doses below 60 mg/kg/day.
+If satisfactory clinical response has not been achieved, plasma levels should be measured to determine whether or not they are in the usually accepted therapeutic range (50 to 100 mcg/mL).
 No recommendation regarding the safety of valproate for use at doses above 60 mg/kg/day can be made.
+The probability of thrombocytopenia increases significantly at total trough valproate plasma concentrations above 110 mcg/mL in females and 135 mcg/mL in males.
+The benefit of improved seizure control with higher doses should be weighed against the possibility of a greater incidence of adverse reactions.

+Conversion to Monotherapy

-Conversion to Monotherapy: Concomitant antiepileptic drugs (AED) dosage can ordinarily be reduced by approximately 25% every 2 weeks.
-This reduction may be started at initiation of Trend XR therapy, or delayed by 1 to 2 weeks if there is a concern that seizures are likely to occur with a reduction.
+Patients should initiate therapy at 10 to 15 mg/kg/day.
+The dosage should be increased by 5 to 10 mg/kg/week to achieve optimal clinical response.
+Ordinarily, optimal clinical response is achieved at daily doses below 60 mg/kg/day.
+If satisfactory clinical response has not been achieved, plasma levels should be measured to determine whether or not they are in the usually accepted therapeutic range (50 - 100 mcg/mL).
+No recommendation regarding the safety of valproate for use at doses above 60 mg/kg/day can be made.
+Concomitant antiepilepsy drug (AED) dosage can ordinarily be reduced by approximately 25% every 2 weeks.
+This reduction may be started at initiation of Divalproex sodium therapy, or delayed by 1 to 2 weeks if there is a concern that seizures are likely to occur with a reduction.
 The speed and duration of withdrawal of the concomitant AED can be highly variable, and patients should be monitored closely during this period for increased seizure frequency.